samiux/samiux.github.io/amd-pstate.md

 According to [bug tracking thread of Ubuntu](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1956509), the kernel starting from 5.15.0-35-generic can use amd-pstate driver.
 The current Ubuntu 22.04.1 LTS kernel is 5.15.0-52-generic (as at this writing), you can set it up with no pain.
 However, CPPC setting is a must in your BIOS.
 The Ryzen 4000 series or later supports CPPC in the features.

+Furthermore, as at kernel version 5.19.0-41 (Ubuntu 22.04.2), the kernel parameter has been changed.

 First of all, make sure your BIOS, CPU and kernel is support for amd-pstate.

 ```